Delta Dental/Head Start Early Childhood Caries Prevention Project

 The Delta Dental of South Dakota Foundation partnered with seven Head Start programs to bring dental care to young children.
 Its Early Childhood Caries (ECC) Prevention Project currently serves the Cheyenne River, Crow Creek, Lower Brule, Pine Ridge, Rosebud, and Yankton reservations.

 The ECC Prevention Project received a 2015-2018 Federal Office of Rural Health Policy (FORHP) Rural Health Care Services Outreach grant.
-Six of the seven Head Start programs are continuing with the project after the grant cycle.
+Six of the seven Head Start programs are continuing with the project after the grant cycle, but program coordinators have reported a significant drop-off in parent participation when incentives for attendance ended.

 Dental hygienists in tribal Head Start centers provide the following services: